Avoiding Back Pain While Gardening

 Top tips to avoid Back Pain while Gardening

 When the spring arrives it’s tempting to get out in the garden and do as much as we can while the weather is dry!
-Repetitive actions such as weeding, digging and using the wheelbarrow can lead to back trouble.
+Repetitive actions such as weeding, digging and using the wheelbarrow can lead to back pain.
 Here are some tips to help our backs from becoming injured:

 - Have the right tools for the job at the right size.

 - Go for a short walk and do some gentle warm up stretches for your legs and back before you start.

 - Having raised flower beds or narrow borders can prevent bending and over reaching.

 - Weeding is best done using long handled tools or by kneeling.
 Use a kneeling pad, especially if you already have problems with your knees and don’t stick at it for too long.

 - When working on your hands and knees, keep your spine long and your shoulders relaxed.